-C. C. Head-End System 1.
-Technical Description(s) Based on the system-level diagram, provide technical descriptions of the system management software that is proposed for the load curtailment solution and other infrastructure that may need to be controlled and managed.
-2. Operator Interface Describe and provide graphics (screen captures or other appropriate) illustrating what an operator would see, and what they would do to set up an event, trigger the event, and then monitor its progress and effectiveness as a whole or site-by-site.
-3. Hosting Based on the system-level diagram explain the options of whether the interface is hosted at the utility or the bidder's site as SaaS or a Cloud Based solution.
+F. F. Head-End (or Control) System 1.
+Technical Description(s) Based on the system-level diagram, provide technical descriptions of the system management software that is proposed for the control of all deployed load control equipment and other infrastructure that may need to be controlled and managed.
+2. Operator Interface Describe and provide graphics (screen captures or other appropriate) illustrating what an operator would see, and what they would do to set up an event, trigger the event, and then monitor its progress and effectiveness.
+3. Control Strategy Validation Describe how your process will be tested when new load control strategies are implemented.
+4. Hosting Based on the system-level diagram explain the options of whether the interface is hosted at the utility or the bidder's site as SaaS or a Cloud Based solution.
 Describe the advantages/disadvantages of both.
 Discuss training requirements and available support if PNM hosts the solution.
+5. Status and Reporting Based on the system-level diagram, describe your reporting capability as it relates to displaying the current system status and to log system status and activity for subsequent analysis.
+Describe the data reports available for each element of the system.